Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 that you work directly with an accredited Qualified Security Assessor to certify your production ready solution.*

-### The Contosoclinic POC
+### The contosowebstore POC

-The POC solution is designed with the following fictitious employees of `Contosoclinic.com`:
+The POC solution is designed with the following fictitious employees of `contosowebstore.com`:

 Two user roles are used only to illustrate use case, and provide insight into the user interface, and two service backend users are created durring the installation of this solution.